-Updates from PREVENT network meetings chaired by the local authority and attended by Rebus Training Designated Safeguarding Lead Kirstie Grace, are shared throughout the organisation.
+There are also updates from external organisations from Solvendis and newsletters from the DfE.
+These updates can be shared with centre staff.
+PREVENT network meetings chaired by the local authority and attended by DSL, Kirstie Grace, are also shared throughout the organisation.